aadilmallick/my-notes-docusaurus/docs/devops/08-kubernetes.md

 #### DaemonSet

-A DaemonSet workload is used to ensure all nodes run an instance of a pod, basically ensuring maximum replicability.
+A DaemonSet workload is used to ensure all nodes run exactly one instance of a pod, basically ensuring maximum replicability and availability.

 It makes sure that as new nodes are added to the cluster, specified pods are automatically replicated and added to those nodes and run.

+Here are the rules:

+- **one pod per node**: daemonsets place one pod per node for all nodes in a cluster,
+	- **EXAMPLE**: if you have four nodes then the daemonset will produce four pods, placing one pod in each node.
+- **run containers as background processes**: runs containers in the pod spec of a daemon set as background processes.

 > [!NOTE]
 > It is like a deployment, but for the specific use case of caring more about maximum availability.